Blackheath forest & River Wey

 If driving, there are direct but infrequent trains between Guildford and Gomshall.
 Guildford station is closer to London and has a large car park, but you can park near Gomshall station for free.

-The book's suggested pub, the Villagers, closed in 2010.
-That just leaves the William IV pub (tel 01483 202 685) at Albury Heath (only 3.5km from the start) which serves food from midday to 2.00 pm daily, to 2.30 on Sundays.
-However, refreshments could also be taken even earlier in a pub or tea shop in Shere.
+The book's suggested pub, the Villagers, in Blackheath, closed in 2010.
+It's future, either as a community pub, a tied pub or a housing development, remains in doubt (2018).
+That leaves the William IV pub (tel 01483 202 685) at Albury Heath (only 3.5km from the start) which serves food from midday to 2.00 pm daily, to 2.30 on Sundays.
+But you should always 'phone ahead as quite often the pub does not serve food on any particular day.

 An earlier version of this walk was published in Time Out Country Walks near London volume 1.
 We now recommend using this online version as the book is now dated.